sasatatar/convertToRoman/README.md

 # convertToRoman
 Simple JavaScript function that converts Arabic to Roman numbers

-Function supports numbers up to 39999.</br>
+Function supports numbers up to 39999.
+The function can be easily extended to support even bigger numbers.</br>
 The symbols for 5000 and 10000 are not pure alphabetic characters, so I used lower case v and x.

 Roman numerals: </br>